-According to the Huffington Post, a bad mattress will affect your ability to sleep.
+According to the Huffington Post, a lousy mattress will affect your ability to sleep.
 For example, if you consistently feel hot or uncomfortable during the night, you’ll likely toss and turn a lot, which means you will experience unhealthy and disturbed sleep.
 You may wake up feeling sleep deprived, as though you’d barely slept the night before.
-There are many different effects of sleep deprivation, for example, if you don’t get enough sleep, your stress levels may rise.
+There are many different effects of being sleep deprived, for example, if you don’t get enough sleep, your stress levels may rise.
 About 21% of adults say they feel more stressed when they don’t get enough sleep.

 - Do you find it difficult to fall asleep?

 - Are you unable to stay asleep through the night?

 - Do your arms and legs go numb or feel tingly as you sleep?

 - Do you wake up feeling stiff and sore with back pains?

 Maybe you experience a combination of the above.
 These are common symptoms of a bed that’s not right for you.
 Much like shoes and clothing, mattresses aren’t intended to be a “one size fits all” solution for every person.
 Individuals with back problems, like sciatic nerve issues or a curved spine, may benefit from a firm mattress, which can help align the spine to a neutral position.
 Additionally, a firm mattress can keep your whole body supported to prevent pressure and pain in your joints.
 However, others find a soft mattress more comfortable, as it can hug your curves and provide less strain on your arms and legs, which may prevent tingling sensations and numbness.

 Once you have identified the need to replace your mattress, choosing one can be another story altogether.
 There are so many brands and types to choose from.
 In brief, some of the critical things to consider here are:

 - Sleeping preference – Are you a side sleeper?
 Back sleeper?
 Stomach sleeper?
 This is an important consideration to make especially if sharing a bed.